cezarDi/tictactoe_euclidius/README.md

 # tictactoe
-Online version of popular game
+Online version of popular game.
 ## How
 It runs with simple clients-server architecture.
 To play you should run server binary and two clients binaries.
 ## Dependencies